project44231/RummyScore/README.md

   - Middle Drop
   - Full Count
   - Custom score entry
-- Export game results to CSV file
+- Export game results to CSV file with timestamp in EST
 - Persistent game state (app remembers scores even if closed abruptly)
-- Clean and intuitive user interface
+- Clean and intuitive user interface with consistent color scheme
+- App icon displayed in the top left corner of the screen

 ## How to Use